 In the previous article, we discussed in detail on how to make HTTP requests to APIs from an Angular Application and how HttpInterceptors help us in tweaking and fiddling the requests or responses as they move out of the application scope and before they reach their calling components.
-We have also looked at how we can create our own HttpInterceptor by implementing the HttpInterceptor interface and for our requirement we’ve used it to add a default Request Header which must be passed on for all requests which are headed towards Posts API.

-Another possible use case of HttpInterceptors can be catching exceptions which might occur during an API request and handle these scenarios so that the calling components or services may not need to handle them explicitly, leading to a sort of safe-path for all HTTP requests.
+Another use case of HttpInterceptors can be catching exceptions which might occur during an API request and handle these scenarios so that the calling components or services may not need to handle them explicitly, leading to a sort of safe-path for all HTTP requests.

-To implement this, we create another class ErrorInterceptor which implements HttpInterceptor and within the intercept() method, instead of working on the HttpRequest object like how we done before, we shall now work with the aftermath of a HTTP call; once the next.handle() returns to this interceptor.
+Instead of working on the HttpRequest object like how we did before, we will now work with the result of a HTTP call, i.e, once the next.handle() returns to this interceptor.

 import {